 There are many uncertainties inherent in estimating quantities of proved reserves and their values.
 The process of estimating oil and natural gas reserves requires interpretation of available technical data and various assumptions, including assumptions relating to economic factors.
 Significant inaccuracies in interpretations or assumptions could materially affect the estimated quantities and present value of our reserves.
 The accuracy of reserve estimates is a function of the quality of available data, engineering and geological interpretations and judgment, and the assumptions used regarding quantities of recoverable oil and gas reserves, future capital expenditures and prices for oil and natural gas.
 Actual prices, production, development expenditures, operating expenses and quantities of recoverable oil and natural gas reserves may vary from those assumed in our estimates.
 These variances may be significant.

-Any significant variance from the assumptions used could cause the actual quantity of our reserves, and future net cash flow to be materially different from our estimates.
+Any significant variance from the assumptions used could cause the actual quantity of our reserves, and future net cash flow, to be materially different from our estimates.
 In addition, results of drilling, testing and production, changes in future capital expenditures and fluctuations in oil and natural gas prices after the date of the estimate may result in substantial upward or downward revisions.
-The SEC has adopted revised reporting guidelines for reserves that will apply to our Annual Report on Form 10-K for the year ended December 31, 2009, although there is the possibility that the SEC will delay the compliance date until the Financial Accounting Standards Board has issued final accounting standards in line with the revised SEC rules.
+The SEC has implemented revised reporting guidelines for reserves that apply to the reserve reports included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2009.
 Key revisions include changes to the oil and gas pricing used to estimate reserves, the use of new technology for determining reserves and authorization for optional disclosure of probable and possible reserves.